Skip to content

 Limitations & Future Work

-• Currently supports only sequences of length \(T=2\); scalability to longer sequences (\(T>2\)) remains unverified.
+• Currently supports sequence lengths of \(T=2\); scalability to \(T>2\) is unverified.

 Rating